-To give an example of the birdlife in Ecuador’s Amazon, 587 birds can be seen at the fantastic Sacha Lodge, which represents 37% of all Ecuador’s birds and 7% of the world’s birdlife.
+To give an example of the birdlife in Ecuador’s Amazon, 587 birds are found around the fantastic Sacha Lodge.
+This represents 37% of all Ecuador’s birds and 7% of the world’s birdlife.

 The Best Time To Visit Ecuador’s Amazon Rainforest

 Because the Amazon Rainforest in Ecuador is located on the Equator, the region offers a year-long hot temperature.
 In fact, Ecuador in Spanish means equator.
-This means Ecuador’s Amazon Rainforest is a fantastic place to visit at all times of year, but there are some differences.
+This means Ecuador’s Amazon Rainforest is a fantastic place to visit at all times of year.
+But there are some differences.